dashdrum/dashdrum-django-snips/README.md

         class MyViewName(CustomErrorClassViewMixin, [a FormMixin descendant, such as CreateView])

             error_class = MyCustomErrorListClass

 Note:
 * The `error_class` attribute must be defined
 * See NoAsteriskTextErrorList as an example of a custom ErrorList

+### OneToOneCreateMixin, OneToOneUpdateMixin, OneToOneDeleteMixin

+Set of mixins to add a 2nd model with a one-to-one relationship to class based views

+Additional instance varaibles hold the information for the 2nd model:

+other_model - *required*
+other_form_class
+other_queryset
+other_object
+other_fields

+Usage:

+Use these three mixins with their corresponding class-based view.
+Define the additional instance variables as needed.

+Example:

+    class MyUpdateView(OneToOneUpdateMixin, UpdateView):

+        model=MyModel
+        form_class = MyForm

+        other_model=MyOtherModel
+        other_form_class = MyOtherForm

 ### FormsetMixin, FormsetCreateMixin, FormsetUpdateMixin